Total Health Care Expenditures, Total Medical Expenses and Alternative Payment Methods

 Total Medical Expenses (TME)

 TME represents the full amount paid to providers for health care services delivered to a payer’s member population, expressed on a per member per month (PMPM) basis.
-TME includes the amounts paid by the payer and patient cost-sharing, and covers all categories of medical expenses and all non-claims-related payments to providers, including provider performance payments.
+TME includes the amounts paid by the payer as well as patient cost-sharing and covers all categories of medical expenses and all non-claims-related payments to providers, including provider performance payments.

 Alternative Payment Methods (APMs)